 Number of Parties

-A mortgage is enforced pursuant to a court supervised foreclosure process while a trust deed gives the lender (banks or hard money lenders) the option to bypass the court system altogether by following the procedures outlined in the trust deed and applicable state law.
+A trust deed gives the lender (i.e. banks or hard money lenders) the option to bypass the court system by following the procedures outlined in the trust deed and applicable state law.
 This is called a non-judicial foreclosure or trustee’s sale.
 If the trustee conducts a foreclosure sale, title is conveyed from the trustee to the new owner via a document called a Trustee’s Deed.
 If there are no bidders at the trustee sale, the property reverts back to the beneficiary (lender) and title is still transferred from the trustee to the lender using the Trustee’s Deed.

 This process requires the lender to file a lawsuit in order to obtain a judgment.
 It is time consuming and expensive, but it does have an added benefit for the lender.
-If the lender doesn’t get enough money from the foreclosure auction to pay off the note, the can sue the borrower(s) for the remaining balance owed.
-This is known as a deficiency judgment.
-In some states, even if a trust deed was used as the security instrument lenders can elect to do a judicial foreclosure to preserve the option of a deficiency judgment.
-Hard money lenders would rather have a non-judicial process which is why more private loans are originated in trust deed states which are more friendly to private money lending.
+If the lender doesn’t get enough money from the foreclosure auction to pay off the note, they can sue the borrower(s) for the remaining balance owed -known as a deficiency judgment.
+In some states, even if a trust deed was used as the security instrument, lenders can elect to do a judicial foreclosure to preserve the option of a deficiency judgment.
+Hard money lenders prefer a non-judicial process which is why more private loans are originated in trust deed states as they are friendlier to private money lending.

 A judicial foreclosure also provides a “right of redemption” to the borrower even after the property is sold at auction.
-This allows the borrower to repay the lender after the foreclosure sale (within a certain time frame), which varies by state, and reacquire title to the property.
+This allows the borrower to repay the lender after the foreclosure sale, within a certain time frame (which varies by state), and thus reacquire title to the property.

 This is becoming the most common process for foreclosure because it is faster and less expensive.
-Many states that have, in the past, been “mortgage” states have recently passed laws that allow for the use of trust deeds.
-With this non-judicial procedure the lender issues proper notices and follows certain rules, and then if the borrower doesn’t bring the loan current, the property goes to a trustee’s sale.
-Unlike a judicial foreclosure, once the property is sold the borrower has no right of redemption.
+Many states that, in the past, have been “mortgage” states now recently passed laws that allow for the use of trust deeds.
+With a non-judicial procedure, the lender issues proper notice(s) and follows certain rules.
+Then, if the borrower doesn’t bring the loan current, the property goes to a trustee’s sale.
+Unlike a judicial foreclosure, once the property is sold, the borrower has no right of redemption.

 While the lender and/or state law will ultimately determine which security instrument is used to secure a loan, it is important for a prospective borrower to understand what he/she is signing, their rights as the borrower, and what the exact procedures are in the state where the property is located.